Healthy Living for Infants

 - Do not overfeed your baby.
 Your baby knows when he or she has had enough to eat.
 Your baby may show you that he or she has had enough by looking around instead of watching you.
 Your baby may chew on the nipple of the bottle rather than suck on it.
 He or she may also cry and try to wriggle away from the bottle or out of the high chair.
-If you try to get your child to eat more than he or she wants, you may teach him or her to overeat.
+If you try to get your child to eat more than he or she wants, he or she may learn to overeat.
 This may also cause him or her to gain weight too fast.

-- Ask about supplements your baby may need if you are giving him only breast milk.
+- Ask about supplements your baby may need if you are giving him or her only breast milk.
 Breast milk does not contain the amount of vitamin D that your baby needs.
 Your baby will need a vitamin D supplement soon after birth.
 Your baby may also need an iron supplement after 4 months of age if he or she is not eating any iron-fortified foods.
 Talk to your healthcare provider about the amount and type of supplements that are best for your baby.

 How can I help my baby get physical activity?